oxfordmmm/catsgo/README.md

 Since this file contains your login details, please ensure that it is only readable by you.

-Once you have edited `config.json`, you must login once:

-    $ python3 catsgo.py login

 # Running

 - Download report: